-Sometimes when collaborating with others (or cleaning up my older charts) I’ll run across a file where the chord suffixes are a jumble of different fonts:
+Sometimes when collaborating with others (or cleaning up your older charts) you might run across a file where the chord suffixes are a jumble of different fonts:

 Tip #1: Enter the Right Chords the Easiest Way

 While Finale’s Chord tool was designed to intelligently guess your chord suffix when you type it in, historically this worked less well the more complicated your chords became.
 Trying to type in things like “Em(maj7)” often resulted in the “Could not find chord suffix…” message.
 In Finale v26, we greatly expanded our Chord Suffix libraries to increase the likelihood that Finale could find your suffix.

 If you are still using an earlier version – or if you find you can still stump Finale v26 – you might try this alternate chord entry method:

 - Type the root of the chord, followed by a colon, then the number of the suffix you want.